 The report, including its findings and recommendations, is solely the responsibility of The Education Policy and Leadership Center.
 But the report would not have been possible without the valuable assistance of all who served on the Study Group, the hundreds who contributed to the success and value of our site visits and related forums, those organizations that contributed financial support for this work, and the many other individuals and organizations that provided helpful information and ideas for consideration.

-On February 10, 2016, EPLC released its new report: High School Career and Technical Education: Serving Pennsylvania’s Student and Workforce Needs (PDF).
+EPLC released its report on February 10, 2016: High School Career and Technical Education: Serving Pennsylvania’s Student and Workforce Needs (PDF).

 This report focuses on and organizes recommendations around several broad issues that are fundamental to improve the effectiveness of Pennsylvania’s Career and Technical Education (CTE) system for secondary students.
 These are:

 - Regional and Local Coordination